ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 <path-to-kubeconfig-file> is the path where you created the KUBECONFIG_FILE.

-In the console you will see that the resources are created.
-It will take a litte bit of time when you are doing this for the first time.
+In the console, you will see that the resources are created.
+It will take a little bit of time when you are doing this for the first time.
 Be patient!

 .. figure:: kubernetes/kubectl_kustomization.png
    :align: center